What is SADS?

 N

-Fainting (syncope) or seizure during physical activity.
+Fainting (syncope) or seizure during exercise, excitement, or startle.

 N